tahomatimes/tahomatimes.github.io/_posts/2023-10-13-israeloverview.md

 _Plume of smoke above Gaza - Unsplash - Mohammed Ibrahim_

 Last weekend, the Hamas government of Palestine launched a surprise attack on Israel, taking innocent people hostage and launching airstrikes on major Israeli cities.
-Hundreds of people were taken hostage, and are yet to be recovered.
+Hundreds of people were taken hostage, and are yet to be released.

-Benjamin Netanyahu, the prime minister of Israel, has stated that Israel is at war with Palestine, and plans a large retaliation.
-This retaliation has only started, however, as he has said this is only the beginning.
+Benjamin Netanyahu, the prime minister of Israel, has declared war on Palestine, and plans a large retaliation.
+He states that this is only the beginning of the war and Israel will not tolerate any attacks against them.

 This conflict has meant losses to both sides, and this skirmish seems to be far from over.
-The only thing we can do now is hope that this doesn’t last any longer than we expect and an agreement will be met.
+The only thing we can do now is hope that a resolution is met before even more damage occurs and lives are lost.

 ![](https://lh6.googleusercontent.com/C6ZyuAEwXrP9tNYpfpk8M9iy9R7JQNtLwiAq1Ctv-Gc0iYd68aeFf1tteXtijPFoMCS46FdRbLc9SYCXq8n24kGYhgnZNT7ZxpSYCwQwkAGlnYZhZ68ByqJ8O6vk88eSFoM1pXCm_lHsBwm9yb60PMg)
 _Benjamin Netanyahu is planning retaliation against Palestine.
 (Times of Israel)_

 _Sources:_